Rashaunjw/Text-Adventure-Game/README.md

 # Text-Adventure-Game
 Immersive text-based adventure game, showcasing strong skills in narrative design, logic programming, and user interaction while including some of my favorite superhero items and various animals posing as both obstacles and treasures.

+How to run:

+- clone repo

+- run **java MyAdventure.java** in root directory